PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

 ..
 Note::
     **Sinkhole addresses**
     The profiles use IPv4 and IPv6 addresses for DNS sinkholes.
 IPv4 is currently provided by Palo Alto Networks.
 IPv6 is a bogon address.
+In 9.0 the IPv4 address is replaced by an FQDN

-Support for DNS Cloud subscription service
+[9.0] Support for DNS Cloud subscription service

     + In addition to the current malicious domain push to the device, also include domain lookups using the cloud service